The Gender-Equality Paradox

 Societies with more political and economic gender equality frequently exhibit larger, not smaller, gender differences, a set of findings referred to as the gender-equality paradox (GEP).
 What can explain these paradoxical findings?

 Support for gender equality has been increasing across the globe, yet the rate at which gender equally is achieved may vary substantially across countries.
 I proposed and tested a Generational Shift Account of the GEP based on data on chess participation (Vishkin, 2022), according to which cultural shifts in gender equality are more likely to occur in younger generations than in older generations.

 The generational shift account can explain instances of the GEP where the representation of women in fields dominated by men increases over time across the board.
 However, the GEP has also been demonstrated in instances where the representation of women in fields dominated by men decreases over time.
 What mechanism can explain this?
-My colleagues and I find evidence that greater gender equality predicts stronger preferences for gender differentiation (Vishkin, Slepian, & Galinsky, 2022).
+My colleagues and I find historical and cross-sectional evidence that greater gender equality predicts stronger preferences for gender differentiation (Vishkin, Slepian, & Galinsky, 2022).
 A commentary on this article challenged its findings (Berggren, 2023).
 In a reply, I concede that the historical findings are weaker than originally claimed but maintain that the cross-sectional findings are robust (Vishkin, 2023).

 Vishkin, A., Slepian, M. L., & Galinsky, A. D. (2022).
 The gender-equality paradox and optimal distinctiveness: More gender-equal societies have more gendered names.
 Social Psychological and Personality Science, 12(2), 490-499.
 [PDF]